UPSSSC PET 2022 DI and Analysis Questions, Preparation Strategy Tips

 Refrain and overcome dependency on calculators

-Develop the habit of calculations mentally when not studying.
+Develop the habit of calculating mentally when not studying.
 Get your brain accustomed to calculating without the usage of calculators.
 It is like developing a mental muscled concerning calculation, which can only be accomplished with regular practice.
 Those candidates preparing for any competitive examinations that have aptitude tests in the exam cycle must follow this as a rule.

 Note: try remembering in units, as it helps decode data fast.
 It is very much essential for one-day exams and more so in the case of UPSSSC PET.